IN THE BRITISH PRESS

 by Penny Valentine

-On a freezing Moscow day in January 1972 Vladimir Bukovsky was sentence to 12 years imprisonment for "anti-Soviet agitation and propaganda."
-The sentence was split by the Russian court into three separate parts - two years in prison five years in a corrective labor colony, five years in internal exile.
+On a freezing Moscow day in January 1972 Vladimir Bukovsky was sentenced to 12 years imprisonment for "anti-Soviet agitation and propaganda."

 There was nothing, on the surface, so unusual about Bukovsky’s sentence.
 In any country Vladimir Bukovsky would have been considered, at the least, a political "nuisance".
 The 1972 sentence was his fourth in less than ten years.
 It seemed that Vladimir Bukovsky was no sooner released from one sentence than he was busy getting himself re-arrested.
 A defiant political activist since his youth, Bukovsky seemed to be undeterred by constant harassment and imprisonment.
 The 1972 sentence - twelve years in some of the worst conditions in the USSR - was clearly designed to give him "pause of thought".
 But… his case is more important and unique than the daily court rulings might lead anyone to believe.